pkmklong/pyicd/README.md

 # pyicd (WIP)
-A python package with basic utilities for ICD-9-CM and ICD-10-CM analysis.
+A python package with basic utilities for ICD-9-CM and ICD-10-CM codes.

 ## Toolkit